crystal-lang-tools/Crystal.tmbundle/README.md

 ### Special `crystal` path.

-By default, this bundle will try call `crystal` command, and you can special a path via `TM_CRYSTAL` env.
+By default, this bundle will try to call the `crystal` command.
+You can specify a path via `TM_CRYSTAL` env variable.

 ```
 TM_CRYSTAL=/path/to/your/crystal